mrudden/michaelrudden.com-2019/README.md

 ## About Michael

 Michael Rudden is a leader in technology, bringing an approach that blends vision and business savvy with technical understanding.
 His background includes IT infrastructure and information security, with positions covering strategy and planning, process improvement, engineering and development, and global implementation.
-Michael has worked at several Fortune 250 companies, including two in the Fortune 50, most recently in the financial services sector.
+Michael has worked at several Fortune 250 companies, most recently in the financial services sector.

 ## Speaking engagements